DC Leaguers ForumDC ComicsSupergruppi (Moderatore: American_Gaijin89)Classici DC: La Legione dei Super-Eroi

 Ho letto lo Showcase della Legione, davvero molto bello.

-Ho già ordinato il secondo insieme al sesto volume di Sandman Mystery Theatre. sisi
+Ho già ordinato il secondo insieme al sesto volume di Sandman Mystery Theatre. :sisi:

 Lar Gand